 Eligibility for each building in a multi-family complex of buildings is determined separately.
 Weatherization of multifamily buildings is designed to take place with the whole building as a system approach.
 (Single units within a multi-unit building may not be weatherized.)
-More information available at https://mn.gov/commerce-stat/pdfs/wap-policy-manual.pdf or contact your local WAP provider.
-Find them at https://mn.gov/commerce/consumers/consumerassistance/weatherization/wap-providers.jsp
+Contact your local WAP provider to learn more https://mn.gov/commerce/energy/consumer-assistance/wap/